BastienTeissier/django-access-inspector/README.md

-# Django Scan Access Control
+# Django Scan Access inspector

-Django Access Control is a Django app to scan access on an application views.
+Django Access inspector is a Django app to scan access on an application views.

 ## Build